Scream movies in order Scream Marathon

 Tips for your Scream movie marathon

 Want to do it right?
-Plan a themed night with friends.
-Think Ghostface masks, trivia rounds between films, and, of course, classic horror snacks (popcorn + red candy = instant slasher vibes).
-Silence your phone or switch to airplane mode for the ultimate throwback to 1996.
-And if someone calls asking, “What’s your favorite scary movie?” just hang up.
-Trust us.
+Hey, why not plan a themed night with your friends?
+Think Ghostface masks, trivia between films, and, of course, classic horror snacks (popcorn and red candy = instant slasher vibes).
+Put your phone on silent or switch to airplane mode for the ultimate throwback to 1996.
+And if someone calls asking, "What's your favorite scary movie?" just hang up.
+Trust us on this one.
+For more binge inspiration, check out our other horror marathons or delve deeper into Wes Craven's work.
+He's the man who reinvented the genre multiple times.
+You can also learn more about how Kevin Williamson influenced Scream and other shows like The Vampire Diaries and Dawson's Creek.